Slavery in Morocco: Function

-Harem slavery
+Female slavery

-Female slaves were primarily used as either domestic servants, or as concubines (sex slaves).
+Female slaves were primarily used as either domestic servants, or as concubines (sex slaves), often a combination of the two.

+Female house slaves were frequently sexually exploited and often used as an initiation of men in to sex.

+The sex slave-concubines of rich urban men who had given birth to the son of their enslaver were counted as the most privileged, since they became an Umm al-walad and became free upon the death of their enslaver; the concubine of a Beduoin mainly lived the same life as the rest of the tribal members and the women of the family.

+Female domestic slaves lived a hard life and reproduction among slaves was low; it was noted that the infant mortality was high among slaves, and that female slaves were often raped in their childhood and rarely lived in their forties, and that poorer slave owners often prostituted them.

 The most famous use of concubines took place within the royal harem.
-According to the writings of the French diplomat Dominique Busnot, sultan Moulay Ismail had at least 500 concubines and even more children.
-A total of 868 children (525 sons and 343 daughters) is recorded in 1703, with his seven hundredth son being born shortly after his death in 1727, by which time he had well over a thousand children.
+According to the writings of the French diplomat Dominique Busnot, Sultan Moulay Ismail had at least 500 concubines and even more children.
+A total of 868 children (525 sons and 343 daughters) were recorded in 1703, with his seven-hundredth son being born shortly after his death in 1727, by which time he had well over a thousand children.
 This is widely considered among the largest number of children of any human in history.